Accidents and Insurance | Chase Auto | Chase

 Customers must maintain proper insurance coverage throughout their loan or lease contract.
 For more information about insurance requirements, please review your contract or consult your auto insurance agent.

-What should I do if the vehicle is damaged in an accident and was not deemed a total loss?
+What should I do if the vehicle is damaged in an accident and can be repaired (was not deemed a total loss)?